Using a CO₂ analyser to increase yield and quality of greenhouse crops?

 Photosynthesis is a source of life and makes your life sweeter

-Did you know that in addition to oxygen, our plants also generate sugar?
+Did you know that in addition to oxygen, our plants also produce sugar?

-As well as carbon dioxide, the plant needs sugar to grow.
-And the key point is that it indeed creates sugar by itself.
-Minerals, water and light are the other components required.
+In addition to carbon dioxide, the plant needs sugar to grow.
+And the key point is that it produces this sugar itself.

 Photosynthesis reaction